Seraphli/obsidian-link-embed/README.md

 In case some parsers are not working, you can also use the `Link Embed: Embed link with ...` to specify one parser.

 ### Settings

+If you enable `Auto Embed` in the setting, the plugin will automatically replace the link with an embed preview when you paste the link into an empty line.
+Although this option is quite convenient, I set the default setting to false in case someone doesn't know what happened.

 You can change the default parser in the plugin settings.